 Non, also spelled as Naan, is a culinary staple present in almost any Tajik meal.
 It’s a traditional flatbread widely used in Uzbek cuisine and other Central Asia Countries.
 In Tajikistan, a family will consider they’re run out of food just by missing Non.

 Comprising flour, yeast, plain yogurt, egg, and oil, Nan is present in many sizes of uneven round shapes; black sesame seeds or shallot is added sometimes.
-Many Tajik breakfast recipes only come with tea or coffee with Non.
+Many Tajik breakfast foods only come with tea or coffee with Non.

 Interestingly, the Tajiks bake their Non by “sticking” it into the sides of a traditional clay oven called Tandoor, without any tray.
 The Tajiks adore their Non so that they rarely waste it, even just a little crumb.
 The folks believed that putting it upside down would cause bad luck.